Updated for the 2022 AMCAS Application

 - Get to the point; don’t preface with a backstory or excuse.

-- Start by stating what happened in plain, straight-forward language (what happened and when)
+- Start by stating what happened, and when, in plain, straightforward language.

-- State why you think the violation happened (keep it short, just the facts).
+- State why the incident occurred (keep it short, just the facts).

 - Demonstrate growth.